CSB-IG/rnw/normalization-preprocessing/README.md

 # Preprocessing and normalization of microarray samples

 Four steps to go from .CEL expression arrays files, to a preprocessed and normalized ready to an ARACNe expression matrix.
+This module includes a test set in the folder [proof_set](/normalization-preprocessing/proof_set/).
+The file [phenotype_file.txt](https://github.com/CSB-IG/rnw/blob/master/normalization-preprocessing/proof_set/phenotype_file.tsv) is an example of the phenotype data file required.

 1. Install dependecies (no arguments needed).